ghkhashayar/docs/docs/install.md

 ```

 ### login
-By default sanjab uses email as login form input. but if you want use something else you can change this config.
+By default, sanjab uses email as a login form input. but if you want to use something else you can change this config.

-For example if you want mobile instead of email change like this.
+For example, if you want mobile instead of email change like this.

 ```php
 'login' => [